A long-awaited, full-fledged Ohio sports betting bill hit the table earlier this month, the first of its kind for the Buckeye State.

 “You’d have to make it so it would be highly unlikely that a mobile application does not ping off a tower that is not located in your state, so that all of the communications stay in your state,” said Coley, who is sympathetic to the sports leagues in the battle over how data should be regulated.
 The bill is currently silent on that issue.

-Despite the concerns, Ohio would make a significant public policy mistake by not including statewide mobile sports betting as part of its industry.
+Despite the concerns, the state would make a significant public policy mistake by not including Ohio mobile sports betting as part of its industry.
 In addition to the fact that mobile wagering is now accounting for more than 80% of the handle in New Jersey and the technology has fueled Nevada’s sports betting to record levels in recent years, Ohio would be at a massive competitive disadvantage to its neighbors.

 The states that border Ohio are: Pennsylvania, West Virginia, Kentucky, Indiana, and Michigan.
 All either have explicitly legalized mobile sports betting (Pennsylvania and West Virginia) or have/are seriously considering it.
 If Ohio made the error of approving only brick-and-mortar sportsbooks, in just a few years it could find itself surrounded by states with sports betting markets that are structurally far sounder.

 Folks in Ohio who are located closer to a bordering state than the nearest casino or racino could decide to drive across state lines to place their bet and then cross back into the Buckeye State.

 A 2017 study commission by the American Gaming Association projected that Ohio and Michigan have nearly the same market potential, but that would not be the case if the former punted on mobile.
 Michigan is also considering online casino games, which already positions it for an advantage over its neighbor.

 There’s effectively a consensus that the state would not need to amend its constitution to legalize and launch sports betting.
 Ohio voters signed off on casinos in 2009.